ryanspletzer/ryanspletzer.github.io/_posts/2023-03-26-vendor-lock-in.md

 Dynamo or Cosmos DB?

-There are more aspects to think through than this, but in my experience, your entry points like API gateways, the way you do authentication/authorization, and the way you do database workloads, all have to be thoroughly re-thought.
+There are more aspects to think through than this, but in my experience, your entry points like API gateways, the way you do authentication/authorization amongst cloud resources, and the way you do database workloads, all have to be thoroughly re-thought.

 Even if you are using more database protocols like MySQL or Mongo or others, it may be backed by a cloud-native service like Aurora or DocumentDB which did a lot of heavy lifting for you.
 And I literally mean heavy -- data is the heaviest